Azure/doAzureParallel/README.md

 ### Error Handling
 The errorhandling option specifies how failed tasks should be evaluated.
 By default, the error handling is 'stop' to ensure users' can have reproducible results.
 If a combine function is assigned, it must be able to handle error objects.

-Types of Error Handling:
-Error Handling | Description
+Error Handling Type | Description
 --- | ---
 stop | The execution of the foreach will stop if an error occurs pass | The error object of the task is included the results